How to Fix Speed Test Warnings & Improve Core Web Vitals

 WP-Rocket-settings

 Enable the ‘Load JavaScript deferred’ option to defer scripts and remove and eliminate render-blocking warnings from page speed test tools.
-Scroll down and select ‘Delay JavaScript Execution’ to delay JavaScript files until user interactions like mouse click, scrolling etc.
+Scroll down and select ‘Delay JavaScript Execution’ to delay JavaScript files until user interactions like mouse clicks, scrolling, etc.

 wp rocket settings